15 Top Venture Capital Firms Investing in Business Development

 8. The General Partnership

-The General Partnership is a San Francisco-based firm that works with startups from their formation through their growth stages.
-They provide capital and support to companies at the seed and early venture stages.
+The General Partnership is a San Francisco-based firm that partners with companies from their earliest formation through their growth stages.
+Founded in 2018, they focus on providing capital and support to ventures at the seed and early stages.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Business Development, Finance, Financial Services, and Venture Capital
+- Industries of focus: Business Development, Finance, Financial Services

 - Founded: 2018

-- Notable portfolio companies: Coda, Nuro, Grafana Labs, Chainlink Labs, and Newfront
+- Notable portfolio companies: Coda, Nuro, Grafana Labs, Chainlink Labs, Newfront

 - Portfolio size: 33 investments